Skip to main content

 PDGs are available in these categories:

-• Professional Travel Grants: These grants may be used to fund domestic or international travel to academic conferences or other travel related to the faculty member’s designated responsibilities.
+• Professional Travel Grants: These grants may be used to fund domestic travel (up to $1,500) or international travel (up to $2,000) to academic conferences or other travel related to the faculty member’s designated responsibilities.
 Proposals for Professional Travel Grants will require endorsement by the faculty member’s chair or director.
-Travel funds requested may not exceed $2500 per academic year.
-These grants have a rolling deadline; requests may be submitted at any time.
+Faculty members are not eligible for more than one Professional Travel Grant (one trip) per academic year.
+These grants have a rolling deadline and must be submitted at least 60 days prior to the proposed date of travel.

 • Professional Expenses Grants: These grants may be awarded for amounts up to $500 and may be used for professional expenses such as the purchase of specialized course materials or teaching equipment (e.g., books, software, some hardware other than computers).
 For more costly items, faculty should consider the Provost’s Rapid Advancement Micro-Grant Program (RAMP).
 Professional Expenses Grants maybe used to cost share the expense of equipment to which the faculty member’s department or program will also contribute.
-Faculty members are not eligible for more than one Professional Expenses Grant per year.
+Faculty members are not eligible for more than one Professional Expenses Grant per academic year.
 These grants have a rolling deadline; requests may be submitted at any time.

 Eligibility